abhigyantiwari/cgidictionary/README.md

 This is CGI based dictionary web app using "the GNU collaborative international dictionary of English", C++ and pugiXML library

-Using pugiXML (XML parsing API for C++) I wrote a C++ application which searches in dictionary XML files I downloaded named GCIDE.
+Using pugiXML (XML parsing API for C++) I wrote a web application which searches in dictionary XML files I downloaded named GCIDE.

 It is CGI (google it) based; so that server can host the CGI file I compiled (not .exe) for browser.